 cancellation.
 So what do you do when contacted by someone

 with it?
 Well you write about it.
 While in no way

-to our usual level of detail, the little bit extracted was considered
+to my usual level of detail, the little bit extracted was considered

 enough to be presented here.

 The design of the '99 LMP1, known internally as the 9R3, began summer 1998 with the intent of using the tried and tested Porsche turbo flat six.
 By November of that year design work was completed, but the decision was made not to build the chassis.
 But Porsche was debating the logic in continuing to utilize the traditional flat six.
 While it had helped Porsche win many races over a thirty-year period, fundamentally the flat-six power plant had a number of disadvantages when compared with contemporary racing engines: its weight (about 230 kgs including turbos and intercooler), the inherent weight distribution of the car, the additional need for cooling and the adverse effect this has on the aerodynamic performance of the car, and that it could not be used as a stressed chassis member.
 The second major consideration was that Nissan, Toyota, BMW, and Mercedes were into their second year of their then current sports car programs at Le Mans and would provide very formidable opposition.
 With expectations being as high as they were for this new car, the decision was made to go back to the drawing board and to re-examine these fundamental elements of the LMP design.